The Sender-Excited Secret Key Agreement Model: Capacity, Reliability and Secrecy Exponents

 \subsection{Error Exponents}

 We now illustrate our error exponent results.
-We assume that $\calX=\calY=\calZ=\calS=\{0,1\}$, i.e., all the variables are binary-valued.
-We selected the parameters of the DMBC $p(x,y,z|s)$ randomly but ensured that Eve's observation $Z$ is a degraded version of Bob's $Y$.
-We did so by first selecting the parameters of the conditional distribution $p(x,y|s)$, then we proceeded to choose the parameters in the conditional distribution $p(z|y)$.
+We assume that all variables are binary valued, i.e., $\calX=\calY=\calZ=\calS=\{0,1\}$.
+We selected the parameters of the DMBC $p(x,y,z|s)$ to ensure that Eve's observation $Z$ is a degraded version of Bob's $Y$.
+We do so by first selecting the parameters of the conditional distribution $p(x,y|s)$, then we proceeded to choose the parameters in the conditional distribution $p(z|y)$.
 We keep the channel $p(x,y,z|s)$ fixed throughout this subsection.
 Define the {\em input distribution-optimized reliability exponent}

 where $\Eo$ was defined in \eqref{eqn:relaible_expo}.
 Also define the {\em input distribution-optimized secrecy exponent}: